tonywoode/emu-PC-switch-sync-tool/RealtimeSync_with_FreeFileSync/ReadMe.md

 (as sich find a frontend runner in a parent dir here that calls this sync in some relatively cunning ways).
 I've got this auto-sync down to about
 40 seconds

-Then there are three manual syncs, the main one is simply a full sync of your emulators folder, the other two are convenience sync files, due to SCREENSHOTS being a terribly large part of retro gaming, we can either sync with them in mind, or not in mind, or exclusively.
+Then there are some manual sync files, the fullest one is simply a full sync of your emulators folder, it has 2 relations which are convenience sync files, due to SCREENSHOTS being a terribly large part of retro gaming, we can either sync with them in mind, or not in mind, or exclusively.
+There is a further script that only syncsIf files considered to be 'code'.
 If you don't care about this, just always run the full sync.
 You run the full syncs when you've made code changes, or larger changes that affect whole emulators

 Interestingly in this plan, emulator config file changes sit somewhere in-between, but really ALL should be captured by the auto-sync, despite that not really being its primiary puropose